Did not know you could add this option to a Nitro!

 Turn the Electronic Speed Control ON.
 When the vehicle has reached the desired speed, press down on the lever and release.
 Release the accelerator and the vehicle will operate at the selected speed.

-The vehicle should be traveling at a steady speed and on level ground before pressing the SET lever.
+NOTE: The vehicle should be traveling at a steady speed and on level ground before pressing the SET lever.